 Through school, children begin to develop attitudes and beliefs about themselves both as learners and as people.
 By the age of 7, children already have a deep sense of themselves as learners and as part of a community.
 By 7, many children who are disadvantaged have already fallen behind their peers and we will not allow that.
 We want every single child in our care to thrive, be successful, have strong moral purpose and sense of belonging and identity.

-If we are serious about ensuring that no child will be disadvantaged by their background, we must be committed to a deep progression from Nursery through EYFS, the Key stages 1-4 and beyond into their adult life.
-The Bright Sparks Nursery provision and IKB EYFS will form the bedrock of our children’s outstanding education and personal development, especially for disadvantaged children who will begin at Bright Sparks aged 2.
-Children will leave Bright Sparks with the beginning of a sense of themselves as both individuals and a sense of responsibility for their community which they will then take with them as they continue their learning journey with us at IKB.
+We are serious about ensuring that no child will be disadvantaged by their background.
+We are committed to a deep progression from Nursery through Early Years Foundation Stage (EYFS), the Key stages 1-4 and beyond into their adult life.
+The Bright Sparks Nursery provision and IKB EYFS forms the bedrock of our children’s outstanding education and personal development, especially for disadvantaged children who will begin at Bright Sparks aged 2.
+Children leave Bright Sparks with the beginning of a sense of themselves as both individuals and a sense of responsibility for their community which they then take with them as they continue their learning journey through school.

-In order to support every child achieves, there are strong and robust systems in place to monitor, track and intervene so that no child falls behind.
-Most importantly the teaching and learning will be focused on building knowledge and securing knowledge, whilst placing value on cultural capital and reading.
+In order to ensure every child achieves, we have strong and robust systems in place to monitor, track and intervene so that no child falls behind.
+Most importantly the teaching and learning is focused on building knowledge and securing knowledge, whilst placing value on cultural capital (the essential knowledge and skills that children need to be educated citizens) and reading.

 Every Child Belongs

 At IKB we are committed to every child feeling that they belong, that they are important and that they contribute in their own unique way as well as collectively, building a positive, enthusiastic and supportive community that is based on mutual respect and support.